puppetlabs/puppet-docs/source/community/puppet_projects_workflow.markdown

 ### Metadata you can use

-There are a number of metadata fields in Redmine, some of which are applicable to all projects while others are project specific.
+There are a number of metadata fields in JIRA, some of which are applicable to all projects while others are project specific.
 When filing a new issue, filling in the following fields accurately makes bug triage a lot easier:

-* *Keywords* -- keywords aid in searches and help categorize tickets.
-They are superior to the "Category" field because they can be multivalued, but are freeform text rather than a pulldown list which leads to overlapping-but-not-exact keywords.
-Keywords in Redmine are space-separated so connect multiple words with `_` underscores.
+* *Component(s)* -- components define the broad category that a ticket falls into.
+  When choosing values for this field, hovering the mouse over entries in the pull down list will display descriptions for what is covered by a given component.
+  In general, an issue should be specific enough that it is covered by a single component --- but multiple components can be assigned if necessary.
+* *Labels* -- labels aid in searches and help further categorize tickets.
+  The advantage labels offer over the "Components" field is that they are not limited to a fixed list and can be created as required.
+  However, this can lead to a proliferation of labels that overlap but are not quite duplicates.
-* *Affected Puppet version* -- The version of Puppet in which you've experienced the bug.
+* *Affects Version(s)* -- The version in which you've experienced the bug.
   Generally issues that have been encountered and reproduced against the latest point release of a major version are going to get more attention than ones against older versions.
   (Often the first question is going to be "Have you tried this against the latest version?")
+* *Environment* -- details concerning the environment in which a bug can be re-produced.
+  At a minimum, this should be filled out with the name and version of the operating system where the bug was observed.
+  Other important details can also be added concerning related pieces of software such as Facter versions, Apache versions, etc.

 Other relevant fields become useful through the course of the bug's lifecycle:

-* *Branch* -- if your bug is associated with code on Github, this field should be set to the URL of the pull request you've submitted.
+* *Links* -- if your bug is associated with code on Github, a link should be added containing pointing to the pull request you've submitted.
-* *Target version* -- the product owners for the various projects maintain a list of bugs that are going into future releases; the "Target version" field indicates the release that a work-in-progress bug is expected to be fixed in.
+* *Fix Version(s)* -- the product owners for the various projects maintain a list of bugs that are going into future releases; the "Fix Version(s)" field indicates the release that a work-in-progress bug is expected to be fixed in.
 * *Status* and *Assignee* -- see the "Workflow for Bugs" section below for a description of how these fields are used.

-The other fields aren't used and can be left blank (Start data, estimated time, percent complete, etc).
+The other fields aren't used and can be left blank (due date, estimated time, etc).

 ### Tracking and updating bug

 Once you've submitted a bug, you'll be emailed on every update.
-If you want to receive more or less email from Redmine (perhaps you follow the puppet-bugs group very closely and don't need an individual email, or perhaps you want to be emailed on every update to any bug in the tracker (Note: this isn't a very good idea)), you can adjust those settings on the [My account](https://projects.puppetlabs.com/my/account) page.
-When you want to get update emails about bugs you did not create, you can add yourself as a "watcher" using the "Watch" link at the top of each bug page.
+When you want to get update emails about bugs you did not create, you can add yourself as a "watcher" using the "Watch" link in the right hand sidebar of each bug page.

 ## Workflow for bugs